crc-atlas

 Atlas overview UMAP

-The core-atlas will be available on the CZI cell-x-gene.
-There, you can explore the datasets interactively in the browser and download them as h5ad (scverse) or rds (Seurat) files with standardized metadata for further analysis.
+The core-atlas will become available on the CZI cell-x-gene soon.
+There, you will be able to explore the datasets interactively in the browser and download them as h5ad (scverse) or rds (Seurat) files with standardized metadata for further analysis.

 Browse code